matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 :``M_THREEPID_IN_USE``:
   Sent when a threepid given to an API cannot be used because the same threepid is already in use.

+:``M_SERVER_NOT_TRUSTED``:
+  The client's request used a third party server, eg. ID server, that this server does not trust.

 .. _sect:txn_ids:

 The client-server API typically uses ``HTTP PUT`` to submit requests with a